How a mysterious overseas shell company used a former GOP congressman to lobby Trump and Congress

 After Mother Jones sent Rusal, the Moscow-based aluminum conglomerate owned by Deripaska, a list of questions about the oligarch’s ties to Petrou, the company replied by email that the “allegations are false, groundless and defamatory” and threatened legal action.
 But a spokesperson subsequently confirmed Petrou’s law firm had been hired by one of Deripaska’s companies to provide “corporate and secretarial services.”
 Deripaska has for years used Cyprus—among other offshore locales—as a corporate home for some of his businesses.
 The spokesperson denied any connection between Dorelita and Deripaska and said the oligarch had no business interests in Albania.

 Mother Jones sent a reporter to Petrou’s office in Cyprus, where a board with brass plates showed the names of about 40 other companies that appear to be registered at the same address.
 Petrou, who an assistant said was not present, later responded via email.
-He said he provided “nominee services” for the two Deripaska-connected outfits.
+He said he provided “nominee services” for two Deripaska-connected outfits.
 That means the businesses paid him to serve as a stand-in on paper as an officer or shareholder.
 Such arrangements may serve to mask a company’s real owners.
 Petrou said he was ending his firm’s relationship with Deripaska’s businesses due to the recent sanctions imposed on the oligarch and his firms by the US government.

 “The main activity of my office for the last 25 years is the incorporation of companies in Cyprus and other jurisdictions abroad and the provision of fiduciary services to our clients as well,” Petrou stated in an email.
 And he provided some of Dorelita’s backstory.
 He explained that the company “was kept in our offices as a shelf company”—that is, a ready-made corporation left dormant until it would be sold to a buyer either looking to avoid the hassle of incorporating a new company or seeking an outfit with an established corporate history.